-Additionally, another advantage of using a realtor to help you buy a home in LA is their ability to tap into their inner net work; something a website won’t be able to do.
+Additionally, another advantage of using an agent to help you buy a home in LA is their ability to tap into their inner net work; something a website won’t be able to do.

 Ready to Buy a House in Los Angeles Area?

 Regardless if you’re a first time home buyer Los Angeles or have already done this once before, these 10 Tips for Buying a House in LA apply to everyone.